Sam77Creative/pagination/readme.md

 # Pagination

-Pagination is a an Observable from rxjs that works with paginated APIs.
+Pagination makes paginated apis easy to work with.

 Given an IPaginationOptions element and a base url, easily grab records in a paginated style.

-An example grabbing all of the posts from the Wordpress API.
+An example grabbing all of the posts from the Wordpress api.

 ```typescript
 import Pagination from "pagination";